Corporeality in Partner Dance: Rediscovering the Body Through Forró

 I also explained that one of the main reasons I invested so much effort into making this tour happen - and it truly was a lot of work - was precisely because I wanted to challenge myself dancing and teaching alongside them.

 Since my late teenage years, I have understood the importance of surrounding myself with people I admire artistically.
-I believe this is one of the best ways to evolve intentionally and to create work we are genuinely proud of.
+I believe this is one of the best ways to evolve intentionally and create work we are genuinely proud of, and this story is another example of that process.

 The Frustration of Not Knowing Exactly How to Improve